DIVYAN5H/Maps-Magik/README.md

 ## Pending
 - Show all details when hover over a marker.
 - Improve UI.
-- Using algolia search to filter markers
+- Remove Typo Tolerance in results of algolia
-- Improving search result of algolia
+- Add SideBar